 Benjamin’s original title for The Arcades Project was “Paris Capital of the Nineteenth Century.”
 Mine is “New York Capital of the Twentieth Century.”

-The Arcades Project was written while Benjamin was on the run and was ultimately unfinished — he took his life to avoid being captured during WWII.
+The Arcades Project was written while Benjamin was on the run and was ultimately unfinished — he took his life to avoid being captured during World War II.
 How will you deal with rewriting the book outside of the same historical and personal context?

 Fifty years ago Barthes told us not to be overly reliant on biographical narratives when reading literature, hence his notion of textual studies.
 I take Benjamin in a purely formal level.
 Besides, his life and times and mine couldn’t be more different.